Insights into the mechanics of pure and bacteria-laden sessile whole blood droplet evaporation: Results and Discussions

 where

 and $T$ is the temperature in Kelvin.
 The ratio of ${\eta}/{\eta}_0$ as a function of $Ht$ is given in figure S4 of the supplementary material (refer to the supplementary).
 From the supplementary figure S4 it is evident that ${\eta}$ increases monotonically with $Ht$. $Ht$ physically represents the volume fraction of RBCs in the blood droplet.
 The blood viscosity measured for the blood samples as a function of bacterial concentration are of the order of $2-4{\times}10^{-1}$ Pa s at a shear rate of $0.1$ s$^{-1}$ which corresponds to a very high viscosity value (refer to the viscosity strain curve obtained from viscosity experiments in supplementary figure S5).
 Therefore as the blood drop evaporates, $Ht$ further increases causing an equivalent increase in blood viscosity and capillary number $Ca$ which further reduces the flow velocity scale $\bar{u}$ inside the evaporating droplet, as $\bar{u}{\propto}Ca^{-1}$.
 The droplet precipitate thickness therefore becomes very weakly coupled to the flow velocity.
-The evaporative mass flux is modelled using techniques from heat transfer analysis \citep{anderson1995spreading} and also assuming that the vapor density vanishes at the sol-gel propagating front; i.e., the evaporative flux goes to zero as the concentration reaches a critical value of $\bar{<c>}=1$ ($<c>=C_g$) during sol-gel phase transition at the propagating front.
-The dimensionless evaporation flux hence can be modeled as
+The evaporative mass flux is modeled using techniques from heat transfer analysis \citep{anderson1995spreading} and also assuming that the vapor density vanishes at the sol-gel propagating front; i.e., the evaporative flux goes to zero as the concentration reaches a critical value of $\bar{c}=1$ ($c=C_g$) during sol-gel phase transition at the propagating front.
+The dimensionless evaporation flux hence can be modeled as \citep{fischer2002particle,jung2009film,okuzono2010effects,bhardwaj2009pattern}

-where $k$ is a dimensionless non equilibrium parameter.
-The range of $k$ is such that $k{\rightarrow}{\infty}$ for non-volatile liquids and $k{\rightarrow}0$ for volatile liquids.
+where $k_d$ is a dimensionless non equilibrium parameter.
+The range of $k_d$ is such that $k_d{\rightarrow}{\infty}$ for non-volatile liquids and $k_d{\rightarrow}0$ for volatile liquids.
+The form of equation (3.33) is based on the observation that higher concentration of RBCs will reduce the evaporation flux and the flux goes to zero at some critical concentration ($\bar{c}=1$) corresponding to a sol-gel phase transition.
+The squared (quadratic) concentration term is typically not obvious and depends on the requirement of no change in evaporative flux with respect to a concentration change up to a first order change about $\bar{c}=0$.
+The quadratic term being the lowest order term to satisfy the criterion $\frac{{\partial}\bar{J}}{{\partial}\bar{c}}\Big|_{\bar{c}=0}=0$.
 The initial condition for the nondimensional concentration profile required to solve equation (3.27) is given by